 To All Atlantic Charter Partners and Customers:

 As with other employers and customer-facing organizations, Atlantic Charter is carefully monitoring the situation regarding Coronavirus (COVID-19), with a particular focus on public health guidance offered by the CDC and state officials.
 Our number one priority is the safety of our partners, customers, employees and the broader community.
 We want to ensure that we can seamlessly provide for your workers compensation needs.
-With that in mind, I want to share the steps we are taking.
+With that in mind, we want to share the steps we are taking.